High Dimensional Low Rank plus Sparse Matrix Decomposition: Introduction

 where $\|.\|_1$ is the $\ell_1$-norm, $\|.\|_*$ is the nuclear norm and $\lambda$ determines the trade-off between the sparse and LR components \cite{ lamport1}.
 The convex program (\ref{eq2}) can precisely recover both the LR and sparse components if the columns and rows subspace of $\bL$ are sufficiently incoherent with the standard basis and the non-zero elements of $\bS$ are sufficiently diffused \cite{lamport1}.
 Although the problem in (\ref{eq2}) is convex, its computational complexity is intolerable with large volumes of high-dimensional data.
 Even the efficient iterative algorithms proposed in \cite{lamport53, lamport23} have prohibitive computational and memory requirements in high-dimensional settings.

 \smallbreak \textbf{Contributions:} This paper proposes a new randomized decomposition approach, which extracts the LR component in two consecutive steps.
 First, the column-space (CS) of $\bL$ is learned from a small subset of the columns of the data matrix.
-Second, the row-space (RS) of $\bL$ is obtained using a small subset of the rows of $\bD$.
+Second, the representation of the columns of $\bL$ with respect to the learned CS is obtained from a small subset of the rows.
 Unlike conventional decomposition that uses the entire data, we only utilize a small data sketch, and solve two low-dimensional optimization problems in lieu of one high-dimensional matrix decomposition problem (\ref{eq2}) resulting in significant running time speed-ups.

 To the best of our knowledge, it is shown here for the first time that the sufficient number of randomly sampled columns/rows scales linearly with the rank $r$ and the coherency parameter of $\bL$ even with uniform random sampling.
-Also, in contrast to the existing randomized approaches \cite{new1,new2,lamport8}, which use blind uniform random sampling, we propose a new methodology for efficient column/row sampling.
-When the columns/rows of $\bL$ are not distributed uniformly in the CS/RS of $\bL$, which prevails much of the real world data, the proposed sampling approach is shown to achieve significant savings in data usage compared to uniform random sampling-based methods that require remarkable portions of the data.
-The proposed sampling algorithms can be independently used for feature selection from high-dimensional data.
+Also, in contrast to the existing randomized approaches \cite{new1,lamport8}, which use blind uniform random sampling, we propose a new methodology for efficient column/row sampling.
+When the columns/rows of $\bL$ are not distributed uniformly in the CS/row space (RS) of $\bL$, which prevails much of the real world data, the proposed sampling approach is shown to achieve significant savings in data usage compared to uniform random sampling-based methods that require remarkable portions of the data.
+The analysis presented shows that the proposed adaptive sampling procedure can make the required number of sampled columns/rows invariant to the data distribution.
+In addition, the proposed sampling algorithms can be independently used for feature selection from high-dimensional data.

 In the presented approach, once the CS is learned, each column is decomposed efficiently and independently using the proposed randomized vector decomposition method.
 Unlike most existing approaches, which are batch-based, this unique feature enables applicability to online settings.
-The presented vector decomposition method can be independently used in many applications as an efficient vector decomposition algorithm or for efficient linear decoding \cite{lamport17,minaee2015screen,minaee2015screenj}.
+The presented vector decomposition method can be independently used in many applications as an efficient vector decomposition algorithm or for efficient linear decoding \cite{lamport17}.